GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 ## Voice programming
 Another way I tried to create value without using my hands to code, was to use my voice.

-After being inspired by Tais Rudd's [excellent talk](https://www.youtube.com/watch?v=8SkdfdXWYaI) about him overcoming RSI through voice coding, I tried it out.
+After being inspired by Tavis Rudd's [excellent talk](https://www.youtube.com/watch?v=8SkdfdXWYaI) about him overcoming RSI through voice coding, I tried it out.
 I bought an expensive microphone, and [Dragon NaturallySpeaking](https://www.nuance.com/dragon.html), which is supposed to be the best voice recognition software there is.

 The results however, were less than stellar.